lkfink/CMQ/README.md

 #### Evaluation of individual differences

-Finally, we looked into the differences of how people engage with music when they are experiencing large and small changes in their emotions during the pandemic.
-The following table describes the most important finding:
+Finally, we looked into the differences in how people engage with music when they are experiencing large vs. small changes in their emotions during the pandemic.
+The following table describes the most important findings:
   > People who reported high amounts of changing _Negative Emotions_ used music listening and making music to reduce negative affect and to provide a sense of comfort and support.

   > People whose _Positive Emotions_ changed significantly during the lockdown reported making music as a form of social interaction and way to cope during the crisis.